 Conceptualization of appropriate design criteria for an attractive and efficient Internet site.Techniques for site construction.
 Appropriate software used for image manipulation and page construction and design.

 Production of radio programs or other audio projects of a complex nature, emphasizing recording, editing,and mixing techniques.
-PRQ: COMS 357 and successful portfolio review, or consent of department.
+PRQ: Consent of department.